 ArcelorMittal (MT) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 1.39% over the past month.
-This has lagged the Basic Materials sector's gain of 4.83% and outpaced the S&P 500's gain of 0.15% in that time.
+Prior to today's trading, shares of the company had gained 1.82% over the past month.
+This has outpaced the Basic Materials sector's loss of 2.29% and the S&P 500's loss of 0.12% in that time.

-MT will be looking to display strength as it nears its next earnings release.
-Meanwhile, our latest consensus estimate is calling for revenue of $18.26 billion, up 66.39% from the prior-year quarter.
+Wall Street will be looking for positivity from MT as it approaches its next earnings report date.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $18.26 billion, up 66.39% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for MT.
+Investors should also note any recent changes to analyst estimates for MT.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 20.23% higher.
-MT is currently sporting a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.59% higher.
+MT is currently a Zacks Rank #1 (Strong Buy).

 Click to get this free report